thibaultmarin/hpp2plantuml/doc/source/org-doc.rst

     import CppHeaderParser
     import jinja2

-The tests rely on the `nosetest <http://nose.readthedocs.io/en/latest/>`_ framework and the package documentation is built with `Sphinx <http://sphinx-doc.org>`_.
+The tests rely on the `pytest <https://docs.pytest.org/en/7.3.x/>`_ framework and the package documentation is built with `Sphinx <http://sphinx-doc.org>`_.

 .. _sec-module: